-A scanner function to call to process a given Node (usually a file) and return a list of Nodes representing the implicit dependencies (usually files) found in the contents.
-The function must accept three required arguments, node, env and path, and an optional fourth, arg. node is the internal SCons node representing the file to scan, env is the construction environment to use during the scan, and path is a tuple of directories that can be searched for files, as generated by the optional scanner path_function (see below).
-If argument was supplied when the Scanner object was created, it is given as arg when the scanner function is called; since argument is optional, the default is no arg.
+A function which can process ("scan") a given Node (usually a file) and return a list of Nodes representing any implicit dependencies (usually files) which will be tracked for the Node.
+The function must accept three required arguments, node, env and path, and an optional fourth, arg. node is the internal SCons node representing the file to scan, env is the construction environment to use during the scan, and path is a tuple of directories that can be searched for files, as generated by the optional scanner path_function.
+If the argument parameter was supplied when the Scanner object was created, it is passed as the arg parameter to the scanner function when it is called.
+Since argument is optional, the scanner function may be called without an arg parameter.

-The function can use use str(node) to fetch the name of the file, node.dir to fetch the directory the file is in, node.get_contents() to fetch the contents of the file as bytes or node.get_text_contents() to fetch the contents of the file as text.
+The scanner function can make use of str(node) to fetch the name of the file, node.dir to fetch the directory the file is in, node.get_contents() to fetch the contents of the file as bytes or node.get_text_contents() to fetch the contents of the file as text.